zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Meg says, “I didn't see the Mushy brand bread when I checked the bread aisle.”
 The stocker says, “We no longer stock the Mushy bra nd.”
 Here, notice “stock” is used as a verb, meaning to make available, to carry , to keep something available to sell.
 The stocker is saying the supermarket no l onger stocks this brand.
 It is no longer available.
 The company is still making that bread but this sup ermarket no longer stocks it.
 He says, “There were some quality control issues at  the company so we pulled all of our products from the shelves.”

-“Quality control” refers to the process, the steps that a company has to make sure that what they make is good quality, is what i t is supposed to be.
+“Quality control” refers to the process, the steps that a company has to make sure that what they make is good quality, is what it is supposed to be.
 The stocker says this company had some quality control issues.
 He really means “problems.”
 So, the supermarket pulled their produc ts.
 “To pull” here means to

 stop selling something to your customers, to no lon ger make it available for sale.
 That's what the stocker means here when he says tha t “We've pulled all their products.”
 He says, “We’ve pulled all their product s from the shelves.”